Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Conclusions

-To compare these approximate predictions to their equivalent estimations for a more realistic non-Gaussian field, we generated several simulation samples, each containing $100\,000$ \covmos~realisations of the matter density field, varying the redshift and the cosmological model both in real and redshift space.
-This allowed us to estimate the skewness and kurtosis of the distribution of the power spectrum monopole in real space and confirm, as was already observed in \citet{takahashi_09} and \citet{blot_15}, the presence of an excess of skewness on nonlinear scales ($k>0.1\ \invMpc$ at $z=0$).
+To compare these approximate predictions to their equivalent estimations for a more realistic non-Gaussian field, we generated several simulation samples, each containing $100\,000$ \covmos~realisations of the matter density field, while varying the redshift and the cosmological model both in real and redshift space.
+This allowed us to estimate the skewness and kurtosis of the distribution of the power spectrum monopole in real space and confirm, as was already observed in \citet{takahashi_09} and \citet{blot_15}, the presence of an excess of skewness on non-linear scales ($k>0.1\ \invMpc$ at $z=0$).
 In addition, for the first time, we also estimated the skewness and kurtosis of the power spectrum multipoles in redshift space.
-We observed that the presence of RSD transfers the excess skewness of the monopole in real space to the multipoles, but significantly reducing its overall amplitude (roughly a factor of 10).
+We observed that the presence of RSD transfers the excess skewness of the monopole in real space to the multipoles but significantly reduces its overall amplitude (by roughly a factor of ten).

-Based on our predictions and the estimation of the skewness in the \covmos~samples we could demonstrate that the bispectrum contribution to the skewness (cf. Eq.~\ref{bdef}) is negligible because only a small fraction of the triangular configurations are contributing to $\langle X^3 \rangle_\mathrm{c}$.
-This lead us to understand that on intermediate scale the excess skewness is dominated by the trispectrum contribution, while on small scales it is dominated by the pentaspectrum of the matter density field.
+Based on our predictions and the estimation of the skewness in the \covmos~samples, we could demonstrate that the bispectrum contribution to the skewness (see Eq.~\ref{bdef}) is negligible because only a small fraction of the triangular configurations contribute to $\langle X^3 \rangle_\mathrm{c}$.
+This led us to understand that on intermediate scales, the excess skewness is dominated by the trispectrum contribution, while on small scales it is dominated by the pentaspectrum of the matter density field.

 We also extended this study to other cosmological models, including massive neutrinos and a time-varying dark energy equation of state.
-We shown that varying the cosmological model does not have a significant impact on the skewness.
+We have shown that varying the cosmological model does not have a significant impact on the skewness.

 We then varied different settings in the estimation of the power spectrum to gauge their effects on its skewness.
-We observe that the aliasing due to the use of fast Fourier transforms has no impact on the skewness.
-However, varying the size of the $k$-shells of the power spectrum has a significant impact on the skewness.
-Increasing their size produces an increase in the excess skewness of up to 20\%.
+We observed that the aliasing due to the use of fast Fourier transforms has no impact on the skewness.
+However, varying the size of the $k$-shells of the power spectrum has a significant impact on the skewness, as increasing their size produces an increase in the excess skewness of up to 20\%.